Vegan Diet – Is No Meat Safe and Healthy? - 7 Things You Need to Know

 Healthy Eating on a Vegan Diet

-Carbohydrates (carbs) are your body’s primary energy source.
-(17)
+According to MayoClinic, carbohydrates (carbs) are your body’s primary energy source.

 When you eat carbs, your body almost immediately converts them into glucose, which insulin sends to your cells to provide energy.

-Dietary fiber is a complex carb that will improve your digestion, and might even help you lose weight.
-(18)
+As Time reports, dietary fiber is a complex carb that will improve your digestion, and might even help you lose weight.

 Best Plant Sources of Fiber

-Protein, another essential form of energy you can get from food, isn’t just for building muscle and repairing tissue.
+National Library of Medicine states, protein, another essential form of energy you can get from food, isn’t just for building muscle and repairing tissue.
 It also performs important functions in your body, like its roles in immunity and hormone regulation.
-(19)

-Without milk, eggs, meat, poultry, and fish, it may seem impossible to eat enough protein (0.36 grams of protein per pound of body weight) every single day.
-(20)
+According to HarvardHealth, without milk, eggs, meat, poultry, and fish, it may seem impossible to eat enough protein (0.36 grams of protein per pound of body weight) every single day.

 Best Plant Sources of Protein